Author: Oisin Egan – Coftec Engineer

 The World Health Organisation published the ‘Water Safety Plan Manual: Stop-by-step risk management for drinking water supplies’ in 2009 which recommended that water suppliers develop and implement a “Water Safety Plan” (WSP) to systematically assess and manage risks in relation to drinking water.
 The document stated that “The most effective means of consistently ensuring the safety of a drinking-water supply is a comprehensive risk assessment and risk management approach that encompasses all steps in water supply from catchment to consumer”.
 Similarly, wastewater discharged to receiving sewer networks or water bodies must comply with legislative limits outlined in Integrated Pollution Control (IPC) Licences.
 Regarding overall water infrastructure the Environmental Protection Agency (EPA), adopted the approach of the WHO.
 It states, “A supply is deemed ‘safe’ if it meets the relevant standards and if a management system is in place that identifies all potential risks and solutions are in place to manage these risks”.

 The Water Safety Plan approach also has utility within the industrial sector.
 For instance, manufacturing and other industries use water during the production process for either creating their products or cooling equipment used in production process.
 Raw water entering an industrial process often needs treatment to might tight quality specifications.
 The raw water quality requirements will vary considerably depending on the application, region, and local regulations.
-In addition, effluent streams from industrial facilities must have appropriate management plans in place A properly developed Water Safety Plan will ensure the safety of the both the water entering and leaving the facility through a risk assessment and management process that considers all points in the water supply through to the final process.
+In addition, effluent streams from industrial facilities must have appropriate management plans in place.
+A properly developed Water Safety Plan will ensure the safety of both the water entering and leaving the facility through a risk assessment and management process that considers all points in the water supply through to the final process.
 It is a means to prevent and manage threats to the water supply, before anything goes wrong, considering all stages of supply process from the catchment to the process itself.
+By taking a proactive approach to water safety, industrial facilities can reduce the likelihood of water-related incidents and ensure the quality and safety of their water supply.

 A Water Safety Plan has 3 main components: